| "A Remarkable

 his cart.
 As there was no refrigeration, any meat

+left over after the run was boiled down.
 At the time I met Jim, he had retired but still

 had a few cattle and retained his interest in the

+property.
 My first meeting with Jim was deliberately

 planned by me.
 I had heard that he could be a